 If you want to have a Direct Payment instead of your current community care service, please speak with your Care Manager.

-For more information about Direct Payments, please read the Direct Payments Guidance.
+For more information about Direct Payments, please read the guidance in 'Related Documents' below.

 The Care Act 2014 enacts some significant changes to the role of Local Authorities in providing advice and information for local people when arranging adult social care.
 Local Authorities are required to provide comprehensive information and advice about care and support services in their local area.
 This will help people to understand how care and support services work locally, the care and funding options available, and how people can access care and support services.